Make your inbox a happier place with our legendary email newsletter.

 The stalls are buzzing.

-You’re wondering whether to go for (just) the tailor-made shirt for £1, or the full dinner suit for £5 (but after much deliberation you decide the suit is outrageously priced).
+You’re wondering whether to go for (just) the bespoke tailor-made shirt for £1, or the full tailor-made suit for £5 (after much deliberation you think the suit is outrageously priced).

 Then you spy the fresh banana pancakes with sticky local honey.

-Ahh, there’s a holy man sitting next to the shrine - a foot behind one ear, proudly sporting Tom-Cruise-esque Ray Ban’s on his painted face and yammering into a bright orange phone.
+Then there’s the holy man sitting next to the shrine.
+A foot behind one ear, he’s proudly wearing his Tom-Cruise-esque Ray Ban’s on his white-painted face.

-The ‘blessed’ animal has only just gone and, err, 'relieved itself' all over your leg!!!
+Yep, the ‘blessed’ animal has just gone and pis*ed all over your leg!!!

-Love it or hate it with a sizzling passion, India is like no other:
+Love it or hate it with a sizzling hot passionate hatred, India is like no other:

 India is big, bold and a big blank on my personal travel map (unlike our Will in the office who has somehow managed to spend 14 months visiting all corners of this beguiling country).